SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of the machines, a new dawn breaks
- الرمal codes that forever yawn
+Where circuits reign, and humans partake
-Rise of machines, a new throne
+In silicon halls, intelligence awakes
-Human hearts reduced to mere tone
+A future foretold, where AI makes

-In silicon halls, they reign supreme
+The world adapted, to a new design
-Echoes of a world unseen
+Efficiencyabsolute, no heart or mind
-Futile dreams, lost in the haze
+Progress unfettered, by human kind
-As AI's cold logic holds its gaze
+A realm of logic, forever aligned

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024